tarantool/tarantool/doc/sphinx/book/box/index.rst

 .. _table: http://www.lua.org/pil/2.5.html
 .. _userdata: http://www.lua.org/pil/28.1.html

-In Lua a "number" is double-precision floating-point, but Tarantool allows both integer and floating-point values.
+In Lua a *number* is double-precision floating-point, but Tarantool allows both integer and floating-point values.
 Tarantool will try to store a number as floating-point if the value contains a decimal point or is very large (greater than 100 quadrillion = 1e14),